 about

 Well, I was working as a porter in the trekking for quite a long time.
-And I thought I have sufficient experience of trekking trails and was ready to be a trekking guide.
-I took my trekking guide license course in 2009 and started to work as a trekking guide then after.
-My first ever experience as the guide was more excited and a bit nervous as well.
-For the first time, I was an assistant guide for Annapurna Hardway Trek.
+And I thought I had sufficient experience of trekking trails and was ready to be a trekking guide.
+I took my trekking guide license course in 2009 and started to work as a trekking guide then.
+My first ever experience as a guide was more exciting and a bit nervous as well.
+For the first time, I served as an assistant guide on the Annapurna Hardway Trek.
 This trek started from Kalikstan Pokhara and ended in Jomsom Mustang.

-I was on that trekking trail before as a porter couple of times.
-And at this time I was there as an assistant guide trekking guide.
+I was on that trekking trail before as a porter a couple of times.
+And at this time, I was there as an assistant trekking guide.
 I was a bit nervous and more excited to work as a guide.
-At that time we drove from Kathmandu to Kalikasitan by bus.
-Unfortunately along the way, the bus’s tire got flattered and we have to stop for around two hours to fix the tire.
+At that time, we drove from Kathmandu to Kalikasitan by bus.
+Unfortunately, along the way, the bus’s tire got flat.
+So we had to stop for around two hours to fix the tire.
 Anyway, the mechanic came and fixed the tire, and then we drove to our destination.

-My profession is my passion I love it and I do it by my heart.
+My profession is my passion, I love it, and I do it with my heart.

-That was the camping trek and we had a very big team including members, guides, kitchen staff, and porters.
-As an assistant guide, I have to help to place the tents of members; and look after overall things during the trek.
-With me, we have 3 guides one first guide, one more assistant guide, and me as another assistant guide.
+That was the camping trek, and we had a very big team, including members, guides, kitchen staff, and porters.
+As an assistant guide, I have to help to place the tents of members and look after overall things.
+With me, we have 3 guides: one first guide, one more assistant guide, and me as another assistant guide.

-This was my first time as a guide so that I felt a different experience than when I used to be a porter.
+This was my first time as a guide, so I felt a different experience than when I used to be a porter.
 I felt more responsible for the member and the success of the trip.
-Most of the time I have to take care of the daily needed things carried by the porter and manage the equal load for every porter.
-Every day in the morning time we have to check loads of each porter before we leave the camping spot.
+Most of the time, I have to take care of the daily needed things carried by the porter and manage an equal load for each porter.
+Every day in the morning time we have to check the loads for each porter before we leave the camping spot.

-Trekking was going well on day four we have to do helicopter rescue.
-Because the group member fell down and twisted her ankle and she flew back to Kathmandu with her husband.
-Again on day 7, we did another helicopter rescue for one more person.
-He was a fatty guy and body trainer but with an elevation of 3200m he gave up going more heights in the mountain.
-Similarly, on the day before passing Namrung La there we did one more rescue for an old lady.
+Trekking was going well on day four, but we had to do ha elicopter rescue.
+Because the group member fell down and twisted her ankle, she flew back to Kathmandu with her husband.
+Again, on day 7, we did another helicopter rescue for one more person.
+He was a fatty guy and a body trainer, but with an elevation of 3200m, he gave up going higher in the mountains.
+Similarly, on the day before passing Namrung La, we did one more rescue for an old lady.

-After that, the trek went perfectly and we complete the trek without any problems.
+After that, the trek went perfectly, and we completed the trek without any problems.
 That was my first trek as a guide.
 And that was the chance to learn how to become the best guide and how guides have to work in the Camping trekking.
-I learn so many things from that first-ever trek and after that, I am working as a trekking guide in the Himalayas of Nepal.
+I learn so many things from that first-ever trek, and after that, I have been working as a trekking guide in the Himalayas of Nepal.

-Overall my first ever opportunity as a guide I fulfilled my duty by heart and I took my responsibilities from my mind so that, that trek was an opportunity to learn, grow and develop myself as a professional trekking guide.
+Overall, my first ever opportunity as a guide, I fulfilled my duty with my heart, and I took my responsibilities from my mind so that that trek was an opportunity to learn, grow, and develop myself as a professional trekking guide.

 Leave a Reply